 *Related: Nutrisystem 50% Off Sale + Free Food!
 (New customers only)

 Nutrisystem: “Limit Alcohol to 2 Drinks Per Week”

 Nutrisystem used to discourage drinking alcohol altogether, but they realize that it isn’t realistic to eliminate all alcohol, especially at events or social gatherings.
-For this reason Nutrisystem Fresh Start now says you can have 2 alcoholic drinks per week, preferably on different days.
+For this reason, Nutrisystem Fresh Start now says you can have 2 alcoholic drinks per week, preferably on different days.
 They also ask that you make good choices when ordering beer, wine, or cocktails.
 Here are some tips for drinking alcohol on Nutrisystem:

 Skip Sweet Alcoholic Drinks

-By nature sweet alcoholic drinks are a double-whammy for diets like Nutrisystem and the South Beach Diet as they are high in bad carbs and sugar.
+By nature, sweet alcoholic drinks is a double-whammy for diets like Nutrisystem and the South Beach Diet as they are high in bad carbs and sugar.
 These sugary drinks can quickly wreak havoc on your blood sugar levels by raising them quickly before they come crashing back down.
 Regulating blood sugar is central to Nutrisystem and even more important if you have Type 2 Diabetes, or are on Nutrisystem D.